rhacp/task_standalone/readme.md

 ##### Build Docker Image

 Ensure you are in the project's root directory.
-Then create a new Docker image named `task-standalone` with the following command:<br>
+Then create a new Docker image named "task-standalone" with the following command:<br>
 `docker build -t task-standalone .`

 ##### Run Docker Image

-Once the image is created, you can run the service in a Docker container called `task-standalone` by using the following command:<br>
+Once the image is created, you can run the service in a Docker container called "task-standalone" by using the following command:<br>
 `docker run --name task-standalone task-standalone`

 ---